ImageMagick/Usage-Markdown/distorts/index.md

 Note that while the viewport was requested to be `44x44` pixels, the actual output image has been scaled to `110x110` pixels.

 More commonly, it is used as a simple means of '[Super Sampling](#super_sample)' (see above) the distortion operation.
-For this a integer 'super-sampling' scale factor is used, and after distorting the image is scaled back to its original size, to merge the extra samples together, and produce a higher quality result.
+For this an integer 'super-sampling' scale factor is used, and after distorting the image is scaled back to its original size, to merge the extra samples together, and produce a higher quality result.

 ~~~
 convert koala.gif -filter point -set option:distort:scale 10 \